sebtaavo/mapsProject/README.md

 at the mid-way point of the project.

 Some code has yet to be refactored in some files as well, and we have views such as "SearchBar.vue" which is currently performing tasks that should be emitted to the presenter and then asked to be handled in the model.
-There is also a "SidebarTest.vue" which is now our new sidebar, with the previous "Sidebar.vue" being deprecated.
-It was our first attempt at communicating with the firebase API and as such needed to be rebuilt.
-"Sidebar.vue" will be removed soon and "SidebarTest.vue" will be renamed to "Sidebar.vue" instead.
-Another example is the "store.js" file which is our vuex store and model.
-It has a lot of duplicate code in it as well as mutations and actions that are no longer used and need to be removed.
+Additionally, "store.js" has a lot of duplicate code in it as well as mutations and actions that are no longer used and need to be removed.
+This is also a priority of ours.

 Known bugs____